alinavoronko/kursa-darbs/README.md

 # Sample Wasm

-This template should help get you started developing with Vue 3 in Vite.
+This should help get you started developing with Vite + WASM (Rust).

 ## Recommended IDE Setup